Malala Yousafzai

 I was awake and buried, alive in the coffin of my body.

-And of course, you know, like it's different for everybody.
+And of course, it's different for everybody.

 But I think in my case, there was this unaddressed trauma.